-Base Atk +12; Grp +28 Special Actions breath weapon, capsize Abilities Str 27, Dex 8, Con -, Int -, Wis 10, Cha 6 Feats Toughness Skills Swim +8 SQ single actions only Breath Weapon (Su) Cloud of superheated steam 20 feet high, 25 feet wide, and 50 feet long, once every 1d4 rounds, damage 6d6 fire, Reflex DC 14 half; effective both above and below the water.
+Base Atk +12; Grp 428 Special A stiers by satisfying the same and series and series are strongly as the same are satisfying the same are satisfied to satisfying the same are satisfied to satisfy the same are satisfied to satisfying the same are satisfied to satisfy the Special Actions breath weapon, capsize Abilities Str 27, Dex 8, Con -, Int -, Wis 10, Cha 6 Feats Toughness Skills Swim +8 SQ single actions only Breath Weapon (Su) Cloud of superheated steam 20 feet high, 25 feet wide, and 50 feet long, once every 1d4 rounds, damage 6d6 fire, Reflex DC 14 half; effective both above and below the water.
 Capsize (Ex) If submerged, the zombie dragon turtle can come up under the Necreme with a 50% chance of capsizing the vessel.
 It has been instructed not to use this attack.
 Single Actions Only (Ex) A zombie dragon turtle can perform only a single action each round, a standard action or a move action.
 If the PCs stay out of reach by moving to the back of the boat, the dragon turtle has instructions to shove down on the front of the boat.
 This requires the PCs on deck to attempt a DC 15 Balance check.
-Those who fail are immediately knocked prone, and those who fail by 5 or more also have a 50% chance of falling overboard and a 50% chance of sliding down the deck into the zombie dragon turtles reach.
-If all the PCs are in the water, the zombie dragon turde attacks them.
+Those who fail are immediately knocked prone, and those who fail by 5 or more also have a 50% chance of falling overboard and a 50% chance of sliding down the deck into the zombie dragon turtle's reach.
+If all the PCs are in the water, the zombie dragon turtle attacks them.
 Otherwise, it ignores PCs in the water and focuses on foes in the boat.
 Once the combat is completed, refer back to page 81 to continue the adventure.
 FEATURES OF THE AREA Plane of Shadow Traits: See page 72.